anishkasam/cse15l-lab-reports/report1.md

 ## Remotely Connecting to Your Course Specific Account

-1. In order to connect to your course specific account, you must first look up your account at [Link](https://sdacs.ucsd.edu/~icc/index.php), the website should look something like this:
+1. In order to connect to your course specific account, you must first look up your account at [Account Lookup](https://sdacs.ucsd.edu/~icc/index.php), the website should look something like this:

  ![Image](images/password.png)